aptible/docker-kibana/README.md

 To deploy Kibana as an App on Enclave:

 1. Create a new App for Kibana.
-In the step that follows, we'll use `$HANDLE` anywhere that you should substitute the actual App handle the results from this step.
+In the step that follows, we'll use `$HANDLE` anywhere that you should substitute the actual App handle you specified in this step.

     ```
     aptible apps:create "$HANDLE"